-For 10BASE-T and 100BASE-TX connections, a twisted-pair cable must have two pairs of wires.
+For 10/100BASE-TX connections, the twisted-pair cable must have two pairs of wires.
 For 1000BASE-T connections the twisted-pair cable must have four pairs of wires.
 Each wire pair is identified by two different colors.
 For example, one wire might be green and the other, green with white stripes.
 Also, an RJ-45 connector must be attached to both ends of the cable.